Huntingdale (WA)

 How significant are single-person households?

-Single-person households represent 17.7% of all households in the suburb of Huntingdale, similar to the regional average of 21.9%.
+Single-person households represent 17.7% of all households in the suburb of Huntingdale, notably lower than the regional average of 24.9%.
 This affects demand for smaller dwellings and single-person accommodation.

 Are shared living arrangements common?